mitjafelicijan/weishaupt/README.md

 Named after the founder of the Illuminati, [Adam Weishaupt](https://en.wikipedia.org/wiki/Adam_Weishaupt).

-Demo is available at [weishaupt.vercel.app](https://weishaupt.vercel.app).
+Demo is available at [weishauptjs.vercel.app](https://weishauptjs.vercel.app).

-Note: This is a proof of concept.
+**Note:** This is a proof of concept.
 It's not optimized for performance.
 And there are still some issues with purely black parts of the video.

 ## Installation and Usage